best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Also, at the bottom of the page it has a section for 'Important notes and usage information' which contains related statistics, a user guide and links to statistics for other UK countries.

 You may repeat some of this information on the cover sheet of your spreadsheet.
 This is OK as people may find their way to your spreadsheet in different ways.
 Some may be sent the document directly, some may go to the webpage and download it from there.
-For more information on what to put in your cover sheet and how to format it, see the 'Cover sheet' section of this guidance.
+For more information on what to put in your cover sheet and how to format it, see the [Metadata worksheets](#metadata-worksheets) section.

 ### File formats
 Whenever possible you should publish your spreadsheet in an [open format](https://en.wikipedia.org/wiki/Open_format).